Zygomata/Patient-Readmission/README.md

 - Data are **mock** and for educational use only; they do not represent real patients.
 - CDC benchmarks are used as reference points, not as integrated datasets.
 - Models are kept intentionally interpretable (e.g., logistic regression) rather than focusing on black‑box performance.

-## License

-This project is provided for educational and portfolio purposes.
-Please review your institution’s and employer’s policies before reusing any content.